zenxha/pitch-parallel/README.md

 # pitch-parallel

 This project uses a Discrete Fourier Transform (DFT) with OpenMP to identify musical notes in audio samples by analyzing frequency components in parallel.
-Ideal for musicians and music learners, this tool isolates dominant frequencies in real-time, mapping them to musical notes for easy song analysis.
+Ideal for musicians and music learners, this tool isolates dominant frequencies in real-time and maps them to musical notes for easy song analysis.

 ## Environment Setup Instructions for Mac